These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

-Step 3: Place the end of your funnel inside of your bag and slowly fill it with your dry rice.
+Step 3: Place the end of your funnel inside your bag and slowly fill it with your dry rice.
 I like to buy a large bag of broken rice from the Asian market.
-It’s inexpensive and the pieces are really small making the bag feel softer than with, say, long grain rice.
+It’s inexpensive, and the pieces are really small, making the bag feel softer than with, say, long-grain rice.
 Fill the bag until it is about half to three-quarters full.
-Remove the funnel and spread the bag out and feel out how the amount of rice feels.
+Remove the funnel, spread the bag out, and feel the amount of rice.
 This is your chance to add more rice if you would prefer.
 Take care not to overstuff, though, as that will make the bag very, very uncomfortable to use.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net